Top-Rated Texas Railroad Accident Attorneys

 The ability to avoid train accidents is often the driver’s responsibility, as trains cannot change speed or direction in enough time to avoid imminent collisions; however, that doesn’t mean every railroad crossing accident is the driver’s fault.
 In some cases, the design of the crossing itself is the deciding factor.
 In this case and many others, it is railroad companies that are at fault for the harm suffered by motorists.

-If trains require over a mile in order to brake, then crossings should give conductors a mile of clearance.
-More practically, every crossing should have a warning system for drivers well before the train is in sight.
-Although trains almost always have the right of way, there are times when a crossing may be deemed a unique and local safety hazard; thus requiring the railroad to take additional steps to safeguard motorists.
+If trains require over a mile to brake, then crossings should give conductors a mile of clearance.
+More practically, each crossing should have a warning system for drivers well before the train is in sight.
+Although trains almost always have the right of way, there are times when a crossing may be deemed a unique and local safety hazard, thus requiring the railroad to take additional steps to safeguard motorists.

 In deciding whether a crossing is a safety hazard, a jury may consider if: